This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Graduates will be prepared to sit for the National Council of State Boards of Nursing Licensure Exam (NCLEX-RN).

-Admission Requirements- Prospective nursing students apply in March the year prior to starting the Traditional BSN program.
+Admission Requirements- Prospective nursing students apply in March the year prior to starting the Prelicensure BSN program.

 • Minimum 3.0 college GPA with no required science course grade lower than a "C"